Interested in joining?

 PhD

 Current PhD students.
-If you are already a PhD student at UMD, I would be very happy to talk to you; please reach out to me via email.
+If you are already a PhD student at UMD in CS, AMSC, BISI-BEES, or BISI-CBBG, I would be very happy to talk to you; please reach out to me via email.

-The general process for joing the lab is taking CMSC 829A Algorithmic Evolutionary Biology and completing a semester-long rotation in the lab, often these are done in the same semester.
-The goal of taking CMSC 829A is learn the background necessary to conduct research in this area, while getting involved in research (a major part of the course grade is a final project).
-By the end, you should have a sense of whether you want to pursue PhD research in algorithmic evolutionary biology generally and whether you are interested in any of the projects in the lab with open positions.
-The goal of doing a rotation is to learn if the lab culture (and my advising style) is a good fit by attending weekly lab meetings and 1-1 research meetings.
-At the end of the rotation, we will discuss the past semester and moving forward.
-Note that it is generally a good idea to explore different labs/advisors at the beginning of grad school.
+The general process for joing the lab is taking CMSC 702 Algorithmic Evolutionary Biology and completing a rotation in the lab.
+The goal of taking CMSC 702 is learn the foundations necessary to conduct research in this field and to get started on a research project (a major part of the course grade is the final project).
+By the end of the course, you should have a sense of whether you want to pursue PhD research in algorithmic evolutionary biology and whether you are interested in any of the ongoing projects in the lab.
+The goal of doing a rotation is to learn where my advising style and the lab culture is a good fit for you.
+It is generally a good idea to explore different labs/advisors at the beginning of grad school.

 Undergrad

 UMD students.
-We are excited to work with undergrads who have the goal of contributing to one of our ongoing research projects, on the order of writing an honors thesis (e.g., ), workshop/conference paper (e.g., ), and/or section in a longer journal paper.
-Achieving this goal requires a substantial time commitment from us and the student, so we require undergrads to register for (CMSC 498A or CMSC 499A) the same semester they join the lab.
-We also work with undergrads during the summer.
-These positions are filled by invitation (e.g., as follow-up to taking CMSC 498A/499A) or via the BRIDGE REU program.
+Undergrads in the lab are actively working towards writing their honors thesis (e.g., ) and/or contributing a conference paper (e.g., ) or a specific section of a longer journal article, advised by me and/or a graduate student in the lab.
+Achieving this goal requires a substantial time commitment from us and the student; therefore, we require undergrads to register for research credits (CMSC 498A or CMSC 499A) the same semester they join the lab.
+Paid undergrad research positions during the summer are filled either by invitation, typically as follow-up to taking CMSC 498A/499A, or through the CAAR REU program.

 1. a 1-2 paragraph statement about your background, your research interests / why you want to join the lab, and your long-term goals